-People Building diversity, equity and inclusion The case for diversity continues to grow as companies seek to thrive in the face of recessionary forces.
-In its 2022 report, 'Inclusion, diversity and equity','2 KPMG points to its belief that "inclusion, diversity and equity are fundamental to drive the future success of any organisation."
-This echoes McKinsey's 2020 report, 'Diversity wins: how inclusion matters', '3 which points to evidence that "the relationship between diversity on executive teams and the likelihood of financial outperformance has strengthened over time."
+People Building diversity, equity and inclusion

+The case for diversity continues to grow as companies seek to thrive in the face of recessionary forces.
+In its 2022 report, 'Inclusion, diversity and equity',12 KPMG points to its belief that "inclusion, diversity and equity are fundamental to drive the future success of any organisation."
+This echoes McKinsey's 2020 report, 'Diversity wins: how inclusion matters', 13 which points to evidence that "the relationship between diversity on executive teams and the likelihood of financial outperformance has strengthened over time."
 We seek to build better businesses within our portfolio by encouraging implementation of forward-thinking DE&I policies and practices.
 An example of this is within recruitment, where our survey tracks actions that enhance the ability to recruit diverse talent.
 We are proud that more companies this year reported the inclusion of a DE&I statement in job postings, as well as an increased proportion stating they recruit through organisations or services designed for people from underrepresented groups.
 The data also highlights areas where we have an opportunity to share best practice going forward.
 We consider diversity and inclusion a strategic priority for our portfolio companies to enhance their resilience and successfully position them for sustainable value creation.
 We are encouraged to see that over the past year, our portfolio has reported improvements across a range of DE&I metrics.
 38% reported setting specific, measurable DE&I goals that are reviewed by the Executive Committee or Board, up from 31% in 2021.
 Alongside, 48% reported their business has a designated individual or group explicitly responsible for DE&I, up from 38% in 2021.
 An increased proportion reported that mentoring or apprenticeship programmes are in place to develop people from diverse backgrounds and underrepresented groups.
 Those stating that their facilities are accessible to people with disabilities has remained constant at 53%, representing a higher number of companies than in 2021.
 We also monitor actions taken by our portfolio companies, where applicable by law, to track pay equity and employee satisfaction amongst different employee groups.
 We continue to push for improvement and to champion best practice in this area.
-At TowerBrook, we commit to taking steps to increase the gender diversity of our portfolio companies' Boards.
-We have made a public commitment to have at least one gender diverse member on each of our controlled or majority-owned portfolio company Boards, and to work to increase that to a minimum of two by 2025.
-We are making progress, with 50% having added one or more women to their Boards since the start of January 2021.
-Currently, 75% of our controlled or majority-owned portfolio companies have one or more female Board member and 21% have two or more.
-14
+Does your company do any of the following with regards to recruiting and hiring?